 What are homophobia, biphobia, and transphobia?

 Homophobia is a term that describes negative feelings and attitudes toward people who are attracted to people of the same gender (e.g., lesbian or gay), and biphobia is a term that describes negative feelings and attitudes toward people who are attracted to more than one gender (e.g. bisexual or pansexual).
 Transphobia is a similar term that describes negative feelings and attitudes towards transgender and gender nonconforming people.

-What are some examples of homophobia and transphobia?
+What are some examples of homophobia, biphobia, and transphobia?

-Negative feelings and attitudes about lesbian, gay, bisexual, transgender (LGBT) people can be shown in different ways.
+Negative feelings and attitudes about lesbian, gay, bisexual, transgender, and queer (LGBTQ) people can be shown in different ways.
 Some ways are obvious and intentional; for example, direct insults, threats, bullying, physical harm or violence, and discrimination.
 Some ways are less obvious.
-Examples of these hidden forms of homophobia or transphobia include people who aren’t comfortable around LGBT people; the use of slurs/words in an unintentional way; and avoiding discussions about LGBT issues due to feeling uncomfortable.
-All types of homophobic and transphobic attitudes and behaviors can be hurtful and sometimes dangerous to LGBT people.
+Examples of these hidden forms of homophobia, biphobia, or transphobia include people who aren’t comfortable around LGBTQ people; the use of slurs/words in an unintentional way; and avoiding discussions about LGBTQ issues due to feeling uncomfortable.
+All types of homophobic, biphobic, and transphobic attitudes and behaviors can be hurtful and sometimes dangerous to LGBTQ people.

 There is no easy answer to this question!
 The best way to understand it is to realize that minority groups have always made mainstream culture feel uncomfortable.
 Other minorities such as racial/ethnic groups are also discriminated against.
-Even though being LGBT is common, these groups are still minorities.
-The good news is that people are becoming more comfortable with these issues, and hopefully homophobic and transphobic behaviors will become less common in the future.
+Even though being LGBTQ is common, these groups are still minorities.
+The good news is that people are becoming more comfortable with these issues, and hopefully homophobic, biphobic, and transphobic behaviors will become less common in the future.